Beamology/billfold-technologies/README.md

 # Billfold-Technologies
-The official repository for snippets, extensions, libraries, plugins, apps, testcells and other Billfold Technologies applications.
+The official repository for snippets, extensions, libraries, plugins, apps, testcells and other Billfold Technologies solutions.
+Compatible with Beamology Trade Engine.